bryanc-nz/macos-virtualboxinstall/README.md

 ## Prerequisites
 * **An intel Macintosh computer** running a clean installation of macOS 11 (Big Sur).
 VirtualBox will not run on Apple Silicon hardware (i.e. the M1 series of machines).
 * **An admin account on the machine**.
 Administrator access is required for the installation and you will be prompted for the administrator password in several steps.
+You should login as this user.

 ## Download the software
 VirtualBox can be downloaded from <a href="https://www.virtualbox.org/wiki/Downloads">https://www.virtualbox.org/wiki/Downloads</a>.